MichelDeudon/formations/content/en/course/linguistics/introduction.md

 <!--more-->

-{{< icon name="clock" pack="fas" >}} 1h30 introductory course
+{{< icon name="clock" pack="fas" >}} 1h20 introductory course

 ## Why study languages?

 {{< youtube -R6YMWb0vUA >}}

 <br>
 Kate Jefferey is a professor in neuroscience at UCL, London and scientific lead at Exctinction Rebellion.
-In her inspiring talk on the psychology of climate inaction,
+In her inspiring talk on [the psychology of climate inaction](https://www.youtube.com/watch?v=-R6YMWb0vUA)...

-- See Kate Jefferey talk
+Dan Arieli is a ... .
+In his book [Predictibly Irrational](https://predictablyirrational.com/)... (irrational, tragedy of commons, role of language).

-- Read Predictibly Irrational by Dan Ariely and other books
+Other books and authors like Roald Dahl or Albert Camus.

-Humans are social animals.
+We are social by nature.

 ## Why study frugal innovation?

 Training a single AI model can emit as much carbon as five cars in their lifetimes (...)
-The most costly model, BERT, had a carbon footprint of roughly 1,400 pounds of carbon dioxide equivalent, close to a round-trip trans-America flight for one person.
+The most costly model, BERT, has a carbon footprint of roughly 1,400 pounds of carbon dioxide equivalent, close to a round-trip trans-America flight for one person.
 [Technology Review, 2019](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).

 Cloud providers have a conflit of interest (model complexity, BERT).